exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

   `propose_timeout` expiration.
 - Process all messages from the `queued`, if they become relevant (their round and height coincide with the current ones).
-- Add a timeout for the next round of new height.
+- Add a timeout for the next round.

 ### `Block` Message Processing